 Let the View Do All the Talking

 In a perfect life, we'd all waste our days away poolside in a private cabana.
 But since we have to wait for our next vacay to make that happen, you might as well make the most of the outdoor living space you do have.
-To get that same luxurious cabana-like ambiance, opt for a giant daybed (even if, yes, it takes up all the retail space your balcony has to offer).
+To get that same luxurious cabana-like ambiance, opt for a giant daybed or an elongated lounger (yes, even if it takes up all the retail space your balcony has to offer).

 Transform Your Railing Into a Breakfast Bar